pawelhachula/pawelhachula/README.md

 ## About me
 -->
 # Hi there 👋
 <p align="justify"> I am at the beginning of my path to being a manual software tester.
 I have been interested in software testing for several months.
 I devote my free time to intensive learning of theories, technologies, and related issues.
-So far, I've been learning on my own from Udemy courses, books, blogs, etc. I am currently gaining valuable experience in a training and internship project, after which I want to wrok as a junior manual software tester.
+So far, I've been learning on my own from Udemy courses, books, blogs, etc. Currently, I have completed an internship and have 3 months of experience as a junior manual tester.
 In the future, I want to develop towards test automation. </p>